 Our initial report and recommendation (that no change is required) remains valid and should be reflected in the published report of this WG.
 Our report should advise that even if a change were advisable or appropriate, such would necessarily require modifications to the UDRP/URS and its accompanying rules.
 As such changes are within the ambit of the RPM WG, we feel it inappropriate to inject our proposals in that regard.
 Accordingly, the IGO WG strongly recommends that the GNSO Council consult with the Review of All Rights Protection Mechanisms (RPM) Working Group and the IGOs participating in the GAC on whether any changes to how the UDRP procedure and URS are is drafted and employed for IGOs, if any, should be referred to the RPM WG for consideration within its broader mandate to review the UDRP/URS.

-Consensus result for Option 4: Consensus or Strong Support but Significant Opposition
+Consensus result for Option 4: Strong Support but Significant Opposition

 Option 5 (proposed by George Kirikos, modified from an earlier proposal and also noted as a proposal that can be included in Option 4 in the event of a referral to the RPM Working Group):